 A student will not receive semester credit for a course if the total number of non-school-related absences (excused or unexcused) exceeds 5 in block classes or 10 in single period classes per semester.
-The administration may make exceptions to this policy if there is a family emergency or a special need.
+Exceptions to this policy must be discussed with the school administration.
 A student is marked absent if they miss half of a block or single period class.
 Without special permission granted by the administration, middle school students will not have the opportunity to make up work missed if they are absent more than ten days in a semester.